mmistakes/mm-github-pages-starter/_pages/software_contribute.md

 Contributing useful code that you wrote to solve a recurring task is a great way to...
 * assist the community in creating tools and propel transparent science.
 * avoid duplication of efforts.
-* get credit for your work.
-* gain recognition of your name and familiarity with your work.
+* get credit and gain recognition of your work.

 # Submission guidelines